sphinx-gallery/sphinx-gallery/doc/syntax.rst

 Embed rST in your example Python files
 ======================================

-Additionally, you may embed rST syntax within your Python scripts.
+Additionally, you may embed rST syntax within your Python scripts. rST allows you to easily add formatted text, math equations and reference links, including :ref:`cross referencing other examples <cross_ref_example>`.
 This will be rendered in-line with the Python code and its outputs, similar to how Jupyter Notebooks are structured (in fact, Sphinx-Gallery also **creates** a Jupyter Notebook for each example that is built).